robertxing2004/robertxing2004/README.md

 ## hi! my name is robert (he/him)
 ### i'm an engineering student and software developer 🌔

 Like I said, I'm an engineering student (woohoo!) at Western University.
-I'm interested in product/project management, fullstack development, iOS development, UI design, and machine learning.
+I'm interested in product/project management, fullstack development, iOS development, UI/UX design, and machine learning.

 Aside from school and work, I enjoy travelling all over the world and taking lots of photos!
 I also have a huge love for aviation, and I hope to get my Canadian private pilot's license once I have the time and money(lol) to do so!
 I'm currently developing a few side projects, one of which is a personal portfolio, where I'll put everything me-related.
 At the moment, I'm in the process of converting the WIP to a React.js app.